Vickers Valiant: Prototypes

 On 18 May 1951, the first prototype, serial number WB210 took to the air for its maiden flight, within the deadline that George Edwards had promised, only 27 months since the contract had been issued.
 This was several months before the competing Short Sperrin; the Sperrin had straight (not swept) wings and was not ordered.
 The Valiant pilot was Captain Joseph "Mutt" Summers, who had also been the original test pilot on the Supermarine Spitfire, and wanted to add another "first" to his record before he retired.
-His co-pilot on the first flight was Gabe "Jock" Bryce, who succeeded Summers as Vickers' chief test pilot upon his retirement shortly afterwards.
+His co-pilot on the first flight was Gabe "Jock" Bryce, who succeeded Summers as Vickers' chief test pilot upon his retirement shortly after.
 The next month, the Vickers Type 660 was given the official name of "Valiant", reusing the name given to the Vickers Type 131 general-purpose biplane of 1931.
 The name Valiant had been selected by a survey of Vickers employees.

 On 11 January 1952, the first Valiant prototype was lost while making internal noise measurements for the V.1000 programme.
 Testing included engine shutdowns and re-lights, one of which caused a fire in the starboard wing; most of the crew managed to escape the aircraft safely, except for the co-pilot, who struck the tail after ejecting.

 On 11 April 1952, the second prototype WB215 made its maiden flight, after modifications to the fuel system.
-It was fitted with more powerful RA.7 Avon engines with 7500 lbf thrust each, rather than the Sapphires that had been originally planned; it also featured more rounded air inlets, replacing the narrow slot-type intakes of the first prototype, in order to feed sufficient air to the more powerful engines.
+It was fitted with more powerful RA.7 Avon engines with 7500 lbf thrust each, rather than the originally planned Sapphires.
+It also featured more rounded air inlets, replacing the narrow slot-type intakes of the first prototype, to feed sufficient air to the more powerful engines.
 The short delay until the second prototype became available meant that loss of the prototype did not compromise the development schedule.